todd-skelton/chase-sets/docs/adrs/018-event-store-operability-and-retention.md

   - pause a projector
   - reset its checkpoint
   - replay deterministically into a read model
-  - run a backfill in a “no-side-effects” mode
+  - run a backfill in a â€œno-side-effectsâ€ mode

 ## Validation worksheet (required evidence)